Coast Guard Bears: Rivalries

-The Bears also play for the Secretaries Cup, an annual rivalry trophy in football against the Mariners of the United States Merchant Marine Academy.
+The Bears play annually for the Secretaries Cup, a football rivalry game against the Mariners of the United States Merchant Marine Academy.
+Since 2017, the game has been broadcast on ESPN streaming platforms in conjunction with the company's salute to service over Veteran's Day Weekend.

-The Bears' longest-standing football rivalry game is with the Norwich University Cadets, a private military college in Vermont.
-Since 1931, the schools have played for "The Mug," with a break in the series having taken place between 2005 and 2017.
+The Bears' longest-standing football rivalry is with the Norwich University Cadets, a private military college in Northfield, Vermont.
+Since 1930, the schools have played for "The Mug," with a brief break in the series having taken place between 2005 and 2017, when the schools were in different conferences and were not able to schedule annual out of conference matchups.